pulibrary/princeton_ansible/roles/pas_code/README.md

 Dependencies
 ------------

- pulibrary.pas     #installs the machine requirements for PAS
+ pas     #installs the machine requirements for PAS

 Example Playbook
 ----------------